Ahmad-Zaki/Arabic_Dialect_Identification/readme.md

       2- Tokenization and padding: Used Tokeniner with num_words=100000 and max. sequence length of 50.

       3- Split the dataset into training, validation, and testing splits with (8:1:1) ratio.

-      - Note: Other methods were tested for Preprocessing, you can see it in [preprocessing.py](preprocessing.py).

   - **Model Structure:**
       - Embedding layer with dim = 100.